UmmItC/Blog/content/en/blog/Linux/Gentoo/Gentoo-install-gnome-wayland-gdm.md

 env-update && source /etc/profile
 ```

-## Step 6: Enabling GDM (GNOME Display Manager)
+## Step 6: Enabling Elogind for Enhanced GNOME Experience

-The GDM (GNOME Display Manager) plays a pivotal role in managing your GNOME desktop environment.
-In Gentoo, unlike some other distributions, GDM comes bundled with the GNOME base package, eliminating the need for a separate installation.
-All that's left is to enable it seamlessly.
+Elogind is a vital component that enhances your GNOME desktop environment, ensuring a seamless and feature-rich experience.
+It provides essential services for managing user sessions, enabling features like auto-login and power management.
+Here's how to enable Elogind:

-### Add GDM to the System Startup
+### Add Elogind to the System Startup

-To starts GDM with your system during boot-up, use the following command:
+Begin by adding Elogind to your system's startup processes.
+This ensures that Elogind launches with your system during boot-up.
+Execute the following command:

 ```shell
 rc-update add elogind boot
 ```

-### Start GDM Now
+### Start Elogind Now

-You can initiate GDM immediately with this command:
+You can initiate Elogind immediately using the following command:

 ```shell
 rc-service elogind start
 ```

+Enabling Elogind is a crucial step in preparing your Gentoo system to deliver a flawless GNOME desktop experience.
+Its role in managing user sessions is pivotal, and it paves the way for the activation of various GNOME features.

-### Installing the Display Manager Initialization Script
+## Step 7: Installing the Display Manager Initialization Script

-To complete the process, you'll need to install the display manager initialization script:
+To finalize your GNOME setup, you'll need to install the display manager initialization script.
+This script ensures that your GNOME desktop environment starts efficiently and securely with each system boot:

 ```shell
 emerge --ask --noreplace gui-libs/display-manager-init
 ```

-By following these steps, you'll enable GDM on your Gentoo system, providing you with a seamless GNOME desktop experience.
-GDM ensures that your GNOME environment starts efficiently and securely every time you boot your system.

-## Step 7: Configure Display Manager
+## Step 8: Configuring the Display Manager

-To ensure that GDM is the default display manager for your system, make a quick configuration change:
+To make GDM (GNOME Display Manager) the default display manager for your system, a quick configuration change is required.
+Follow these steps:

+### Open the Configuration File

+Use the nano text editor to open the configuration file for editing:

 ```shell
 nano /etc/conf.d/display-manager
 ```

+### Set GDM as the Default Display Manager

-Inside the file, set the `DISPLAYMANAGER` variable to "gdm":
+Within the file, locate the `DISPLAYMANAGER` variable and set it to "gdm" like this:

 ```shell
 DISPLAYMANAGER="gdm"
 ```

+### Ensure Automatic Start at Boot

-To make sure GDM starts automatically during boot, add it to the default runlevel:
+To guarantee that GDM starts automatically during system boot, add it to the default runlevel with the following command:

 ```shell
 rc-update add display-manager default
 ```

-Now, start the display manager:
+With these configurations in place, you're ready to start the display manager:

 ```shell
 rc-service display-manager start
 ```

+These final steps solidify GDM as your default display manager, ensuring a smooth and reliable GNOME desktop experience.

 ## Optional: Disabling GNOME Online Accounts